by Carol Crown

 - Annual Cash Award: $1,000.00

-The stipend is intended to enable the recipient to attend FASA’s annual conference and symposium by helping to defray airfare and lodging expenses.
+The stipend is intended to enable the recipient to attend all events at FASA’s annual conference and symposium by helping to defray airfare and lodging expenses.
 In addition, the society will waive conference fees for the recipient.

 - Applicant must be an undergraduate or graduate student at an accredited institution of higher learning in the United States;